stcarrez/resource-embedder/README.md

 Incorporating files in a binary program can sometimes be a challenge.
-The `Advance Resource Embedder` is a flexible tool that collects files such as documentation, images, scripts and others.
-It is able to apply some transformation on the collected files:
+The `Advance Resource Embedder` is a flexible tool that collects files such as documentation, images, scripts, configuration files and generates a source code that contains these files.
+It is able to apply some transformations on the collected files:

 * it can run a Javascript minifier such as `closure`,
 * it can compress CSS files by running `yui-compressor`,